iamTheMike/PJ04_knacx-Application/README.md

 code .
 ```

-# Note
+# **Note**
- Bedore start change .env.example to be .env use default setting and You have to set the email and password using your Gmail email service others use default setting
+ Bedore start raname .env.example to be .env use default setting and You have to set the email and password using your Gmail email service others use default setting

 ## Start development
 ```